cosmos/ibc/spec/ics-003-connection-semantics/README.md

 ```

 Two helper functions are defined to provide automatic application of `CommitmentPrefix`.
 In the other parts of the specifications,
-these functions should be used for introspecting other chains' state, instead of directly calling the `verifyMembership` with the clients.
+these functions MUST be used for introspecting other chains' state, instead of directly calling the `verifyMembership` or `verifyNonMembership` function on the client.

 ```typescript
 function verifyMembership(